N2 (South Africa): Mpumalanga

 After leaving Pongola, the N2 makes a direct line for Piet Retief (eMkhondo) and meets the R33 to be co-signed with it as the main road through the town centre before splitting 12 km north of the town.
 It then heads north-west to Ermelo, where it enters as Voortrekker Lane and terminates at a junction with the N11 (De Emigratie Street) in the town centre, just south of the N11's intersection with the N17.

 The total length of the road is 2255 km.
-Although the dual carriageway sections of the N2 are discontinuous, when combined — including segments such as Cape Town to Somerset West (44 km), George to Mossel Bay (51 km), Gqeberha (70 km), East London (43 km), Port Shepstone (7 km), Hibberdene to KwaDukuza (165 km), and Mtunzini Toll Plaza to Richards Bay (35 km) — the N2 technically has the longest total length of dual carriageway among South African national roads.